Why Is My Teenage Daughter Always In Her Room?

 • Experiencing headaches or fatigue that just doesn’t go away

-If your teenage daughter is showing any of these signs and is isolating herself in her room all the time, it may be a sign that she is struggling with depression.
+If your teenage daughter is showing any of these signs and isolates herself in her room all the time, it may be a sign that she is struggling with depression.
 In this instance, it’s time to intervene.
 But make sure to do it on her terms and in a manner that makes her feel comfortable.

 Summary